-Effective 2018, each year the Dean’s Graduate Student Teaching Award will recognize a graduate student who has demonstrated exemplary teaching.
+The Dean’s Graduate Student Teaching Award recognizes each year a graduate student who has demonstrated exemplary teaching.
 The award is intended to foster a culture of teaching excellence among graduate teaching assistants and instructors.

 Award amount and recognition